Montreal Community Theatre: Improvements

 Further maintenance and upgrading of the theatre was commenced in October 1995 with the assistance of a government training scheme.

 In 1997-1998 the Steering Committee secured $40,000 in honoured pledged donations from the community and with the assistance of the Blakeney Millar Foundation the theatre was bought for the benefit of the local community.
 A Ministry of the Arts grant enabled the purchase and installation of a new screen and stage curtains and in 2000 reverse cycle air conditioning was installed.
 The roof was restored and painted in 2004.
 Much of this work was funded through NSW Heritage Council funding schemes.

-Under the management of the Montreal Community Theatre Steering Committee, the theatre has been revitalised and lovingly restored.
-With the assistance of a number of dedicated volunteer front of house and projection personnel, the theatre is now able to continue its tradition of providing a venue for local, national and international live theatre and performance, for local and regional forums and conferences as well as providing a regular program of contemporary film.
-While the theatre's annual income allows day-to-day operations the next challenge will to raise the money to install equipment necessary to enter the digital age of film presentation and live performance.
-The Montreal Theatre has continued to be used as a theatre and a social focal point for the community for over 80 years.

 Description

 Exterior

 The Montreal Community Theatre is designed in the Inter-war Stripped Classical architectural style, a transitional style between the Classical and the later Moderne or Art Deco style.
 The theatre building comprises the theatre shop to the left of the theatre entrance, the foyer, box office, managers office auditorium and dress circle and the stage area with a small backstage area with kitchen storage and a dressing room.

 The theatre's street facade is simple but imposing with a cantilevered awning extending across the front of the building above the footpath.
 Originally a pressed metal Wunderlich ceiling lined the underside of the awning.
 This was replaced by masonite sheeting and more recently by a new pressed metal ceiling.
 Above the awning the facade has two slim columns on either side and, a stepped parapet with coping.
 Within the columns on either side are windows with glazed panes and panels with rendered frames.
 In the centre the framed word Montreal is written in render.
 Above this are three projection room windows, capped by a small awning.

 Below the large footpath awning are four sets of glazed timber framed double doors, approached by a set of steps from the footpath.
 Above the entry doors are decorative glass panels.
 The theatre shop has two large windows either side of a recessed entry with a timber and glass door.
 The same decorative glass panels as over the entry doors of the theatre lie above the door and windows of the shop.

 At the rear of the theatre are two sets of toilets for patron's use.